henrybarreto/coc-redocly/README.md

 ## Redocly OpenAPI

-> **Warning**
-Disclaimer: I didn't have any relation with Redocly OpenAPI, I just created this extension to use it with coc.nvim.
+> **Disclaimer**: I didn't have any relation with Redocly OpenAPI, I just created this extension to use it with coc.nvim.

 Redocly OpenAPI is a Visual Studio Code extension that helps you write, validate, and maintain your OpenAPI documents.
 It warns about errors in OpenAPI definitions and lets you quickly access referenced schemas or open the files that contain them.
 The extension works with OpenAPI 2.0 and 3.0 definitions, and has basic support for OpenAPI 3.1.

-> **Notice** The information below was copied from the Redocly OpenAPI and a bit modified by my.
-Check the official documentation [here](https://marketplace.visualstudio.com/items?itemName=Redocly.openapi-vs-code).*
+Check the official documentation [here](https://marketplace.visualstudio.com/items?itemName=Redocly.openapi-vs-code).

 ### Configuration

-To use the extension, we recommend you create a configuration file called `redocly.yaml` and place it in the root directory of your workspace.
-If the extension detects that this file doesn't exist, it will prompt you to create it automatically for the current workspace.

-*Check the full documentation [here](https://marketplace.visualstudio.com/items?itemName=Redocly.openapi-vs-code).*
+The extension will identify and load the `redocly.yaml` on the workspace out of the box due the usage of the official language server from redocly under the hood.
+Check the official documentation for more information about it [here](https://marketplace.visualstudio.com/items?itemName=Redocly.openapi-vs-code).

 ---

 > This extension is built with [create-coc-extension](https://github.com/fannheyward/create-coc-extension)